alex-petrenko/sample-factory/docs/02-configuration/configuration.md

 - `--num_workers` defaults to number of logical cores in the system, which will give the best throughput in most scenarios.

 - `--num_envs_per_worker` will greatly affect the performance.
-Large values (20-30) improve hardware utilization but increase memory usage and policy lag.
-See example command lines below to find a value that works for your system.
-_Must be even_ for the double-buffered sampling to work.
+Large values (15-30) improve hardware utilization but increase memory usage and policy lag. _Must be even_ for the double-buffered sampling to work.
 Disable double-buffered sampling by setting `--worker_num_splits=1` to use odd number of envs per worker (e.g. 1 env per worker).
-(Default: 2)
+(Default: 2) A good rule of thumb is to set this to relatively low value (e.g. 4 or 8 for common envs) and then increase it until you see no more performance improvements or you start losing sample efficiency due to the [policy lag](../07-advanced-topics/policy-lag.md).

+- `--rollout` is the length of trajectory collected by each agent.

+- `--batch_size` is the minibatch size for SGD.
+- `--num_batches_per_epoch` is the number of minibatches the training batch (dataset) is split into.
+- `--num_epochs` is the number of epochs on the learner over one training batch (dataset).

+The above six parameters (`batch_size, num_batches_per_epoch, rollout, num_epochs, num_workers, num_envs_per_worker`) have the
+biggest influence on the data regime of the RL algorithm and thus on the sample efficiency and the training speed.

+`num_workers`, `num_envs_per_worker`, and `rollout` define how many samples are collected per iteration (one rollout for all envs), which is
+`sampling_size = num_workers * num_envs_per_worker * rollout` (note that this is further multiplied by env's `num_agents` for multi-agent envs).

+`batch_size` and `num_batches_per_epoch` define how many samples are used for training per iteration.

+If `sampling_size >> batch_size` then we will need many iterations of training to go through the data, which will make some experience stale by the time it is used for training (**policy lag**).
+See [Policy Lag](../07-advanced-topics/policy-lag.md) for additional information.

 ## Evaluation script parameters